Varieties of carrots come in orange, yellow, purple and white. The texture is firm and crunchy, and sweet in flavor.

 Carrots are available thorough out the year.

-Carrots are full of vitamin A of all the vegetables.
-Brightly orange colored carrots contains carotenoids and flavonoids, two important phytochemicals and natural bioactive compounds found in plant foods that provide several antioxidant benefits and defenses against cancer.
+Carrots are full of vitamin A. They contain carotenoids and flavonoids, two important compounds that provide antioxidant benefits and helps the body defense against cancer.